 An interesting concept that someone recently introduced me to is the Theory of Mentalism, which states that the mind is the most powerful device in the universe.
-The latest scientific discoveries as well as age-old wisdom, such as The Kybalion Principles, support the premise that mind influences matter.
+The latest scientific discoveries as well as age-old wisdom, such as The Kybalion Principles, support the premise that the mind influences matter.

-The many references of the power of our mind remind us just how critical it is to be the captain of our own thoughts.
+The many references to the power of our mind remind us just how critical it is to be the captain of our own thoughts.
 Choose a method of visualization that resonates with you and practice honing your mental acuity to achieve your goals.

 Related reading: Visualization and How to Create a Future You Love

-#3 Revamp your surroundings
+Revamp your surroundings.